-A catamaran, that’s : a home afloat, a means of transportation and a base for nautical activities – all in one
+A catamaran, is: a home afloat, a means of transportation and a base for nautical activities – all in one

 A living space : we provide all you’ll need to make your daily life comfortable.
 Sheets and towels of course and a galley-kitchen with refrigerator, cooker, gas stove, barbecue etc. Converter for charging your batteries.

 For fun activities, you’ll find sea kayaks, snorkel equipment.

 Your catamaran is well-suited for both longer and shorter inter-island sailing.